jerith/Platform-Guild/language-guides/python/packaging.rst

             * a :doc:`deployment </deployment>` script
             * a `MANIFEST.in
               <https://packaging.python.org/en/latest/distributing/?highlight=manifest#manifest-in>`_
-              containing additional package
+              containing additional package data to include when building `distributions <distribution package>` of the
-              data to include when building distributions of the package
+              package
             * development-focused provisioning of a virtual machine or other locally-runnable, fully integrated deployment of the package along with any needed databases or hard dependencies